Myrtanim/xsd2so/README.md

 So this projects fuses [XML data binding](https://en.wikipedia.org/wiki/XML_data_binding) with Unity's native serialization capabilities.

-The idea came from being unsatisfied by the performance (parsing times and file size) of an existing XML-based workflow to handle balancing data for a commercial game.
+The idea came from being unsatisfied by the performance (parsing times and file size) of an existing XML-based workflow, which handled balancing data for a commercial game.
 Changing the XML-based workflow was not an option because too many other tools and people were involved.
+To still tackle the problem, `xsd2so` was implemented as an automatic translation tool between both the XML-based workflow and Unity's native serialization capabilities.

 ### What is this repository for? ###